The Drowning Pool (film)

-The Drowning Pool is a 1975 American mystery thriller film starring Paul Newman, Joanne Woodward, and Anthony Franciosa.
-Directed by Stuart Rosenberg, the film is based upon Ross Macdonald's novel The Drowning Pool, and is treated as a loose sequel to 1966's Harper with its setting shifted from Southern California to Louisiana.
+The Drowning Pool is a 1975 American neo-noir mystery thriller film directed by Stuart Rosenberg and starring Paul Newman, Joanne Woodward, and Anthony Franciosa.
+It is the sequel to the 1966 film Harper, and is adapted by Tracy Keenan Wynn, Lorenzo Semple Jr., and Walter Hill from Ross Macdonald's 1950 novel.
+In the film, private investigator Lew Harper (Newman) travels to Louisiana to help his wealthy former lover (Woodward) escape a blackmailer, but is caught up in a scheme by an oil baron.

+The film was released by Warner Bros. on July 25, 1975.
+Unlike its predecessor, The Drowning Pool received mixed reviews and was a commercial disappointment, though was nominated for an Edgar Allan Poe Award for Best Motion Picture Screenplay.

 Plot

-Lew Harper, a private investigator from Los Angeles, flies to Louisiana to do a job for a former lover, Iris Devereaux, whom he'd had a memorable but abrupted six-day fling with six years earlier.
+Lew Harper, a private investigator from Los Angeles, flies to Louisiana to do a job for Iris Devereaux, with whom he'd had a memorable six-day fling, six years earlier.
 She believes her family's ex-chauffeur, Pat Reavis, is blackmailing her with the knowledge that she cheated on her closeted husband James.
-While he does not care, her tyrannical mother-in-law, Olivia Devereaux, torments her.
-In his motel room, Harper is propositioned by Iris's teenaged daughter, Schuyler.
-He soon attracts the attention of Police Chief Broussard and Lieutenant Franks, the former of whom displays a deep-felt personal interest in the Devereaux family.
+James does not care but her tyrannical mother-in-law, Olivia, torments her.
+Harper is propositioned by Iris's teenaged daughter, Schuyler, and attracts the attention of Police Chief Broussard and Lieutenant Franks.
+Franks in particular displays a deep-felt personal interest in the Devereaux family.

-Harper is abducted by two hoods working for oil magnate J. Hugh Kilbourne, who thinks Harper might be useful in his efforts to seize ownership of Olivia's oil-rich properties, which she is content to maintain as bird sanctuaries.
-Harper is intentionally evasive towards Kilbourne, and the hoods return him to his car.
-He shortly learns that Olivia has been murdered and Reavis is the prime suspect.
-While searching for Reavis, Harper is abducted again, this time by hoods working for Kilbourne's wife, Mavis; she demands the whereabouts of an account book documenting her husband's illicit dealings.
+Oil magnate J. Hugh Kilbourne thinks Harper might be useful in taking ownership of Olivia's oil-rich properties, which she refuses to sell.
+Harper is abducted by two hoods working for Kilbourne, but Kilbourne releases him after realizing Harper won't help.
+Olivia has been murdered in the meantime.
+Harper searches for Reavis, the prime suspect, and is abducted again, this time by hoods working for Kilbourne's wife, Mavis, who demands an account book documenting her husband's illicit dealings.

-Harper tracks down Reavis, whom he believes was paid to kill Olivia.
-Reavis denies involvement in either the murder or blackmailing Iris, claiming he was only at the scene of Olivia's death because he had been having an affair with Schuyler.
-However, he admits to having information that he expects will yield a lot of money and offers Harper a share if he will let him go.
-The car they are riding in is forced off the road by masked gunmen; they shoot Reavis dead but miss Harper, who wounds one of the trio.
-The next day, Harper is informed by Broussard that, mysteriously, there was no report made to the police of any gunfight, but that Franks has been injured in a "hunting accident."
+Harper tracks down Reavis, who denies involvement in the murder of Olivia and the blackmailing of Iris, claiming his presence at Olivia's death was because of an affair with Schuyler.
+Reavis promises that information he's holding will yield a lot of money for both of them but the car they're riding in is forced off the road by masked gunmen who kill Reavis in a gunfight.
+Broussard tells Harper no report was made to the police and Franks has been injured in a "hunting accident."